DevShiftTeam/AppShift-MemoryPool/README.md

 - Ability to put thread safety on the memory pool to make a thread shared memory pool.
 - Ability to create an inter-process memory pool which can be shared between different processes.
 - `compressGarbage()`: Will compress deleted units that are next to eachother into one unit.
-- `cleanBlocks()`: Block that contain deleted data only will be removed from the memory block chain.